Perform Internal Audits

 Perform an ISO 45001 Internal Audit

-An Internal Audit is used to assess conformity, evaluate effectiveness, and identify opportunities for improvement.
+An Internal Audit is used to assess conformity, evaluate effectiveness, is a way to measure health and safety performance and identify opportunities for improvement.
 Consider the internal audit as a value-added activity where opportunities for effective operational health and safety corrections and improvements can be made.

 Internal audits also help you prepare for external audits.
 External audits or Registration audits are conducted by a person outside your organization such as an agency representative or an independent third party organization like a Registrar to verify you conform to the applicable requirements.

 It is necessary to demonstrate that your ISO 45001 management system is effective.
 During an internal audit, you will compare your OH&S system against the requirements of the standard.
 You will select a group of internal auditors from within your company to perform the audits.

 You will begin once your system has been implemented and will need to perform internal audits before your Registration Audit.
 The Registration Audit is the audit which is performed by the Registrar who will issue your ISO 45001 Certificate upon successful completion of that audit.
 Learn more about the audit types and how to execute them.

 It is important to select the right registrar to audit your company.
 This can be confusing, but 45001store.com has partnered with many different registrars around the world and has made them easy for you find, choose, and hire registrars to meet your auditing or registration needs.

 Before your Registration Audit, you will need to become familiar with the requirements of your system, implement and use and improve it over a period of 2-3 months.